 Let us take you to Tagum City, Davao del Norte.

 Tagum City is the nerve center of the province of Davao del Norte.
-Although essentially part of Metropolitan Davao, the city is often regarded as an entirely separate entity with its own identity and special features.
-Tagum City has a few nicknames including Palm City of the Philippines, City of Parks, City of Golden Opportunities and Music Capital of Mindanao and the South, among others.
+While essentially a part of Metropolitan Davao, Tagum is an entirely separate entity with its own identity and special features.
+Tagum City is known as the Palm City of the Philippines.
+It is also named the City of Parks, City of Golden Opportunities, and Music Capital of Mindanao and the South.

 Getting There And Getting Around

 Tagum City is about an hour from Davao City by land.
-Travel time greatly depends on your mode of transport but it is very likely that you will get there under an hour, less if you are on a private vehicle.
-On the way you’d pass by the suburbs of Davao City before entering Panabo City, another key city in Davao del Norte.
+Travel time greatly depends on your mode of transport.
+It is very likely that you will get there under an hour, less if you are in a private vehicle.
+On the way, you’d pass by the suburbs of Davao City before entering Davao del Norte.
+You will pass through Panabo City, another key city in the province.
 After Panabo, you’ll enter the Municipality of Carmen and finally reach Tagum City after crossing the Gov. Generoso Bridge.
 All these places are right along the Maharlika Highway.

 You’ll know you’ve entered Tagum City once you see the palm-fringed National Road.
-The wide, concrete highway looks almost quaint in these parts; aside from the towering palms that might remind you of Los Angeles in the United States, there are walls of mangrove trees along the highway which add to the green “feel” of the city.
+The wide, concrete highway looks almost quaint in these parts.
+The towering palms might remind you of Los Angeles in the United States.
+Also, there are walls of mangrove trees along the highway which add to the green “feel” of the city.
 I can honestly say Tagum City is even greener than my hometown Davao City.

 Tagum City is a booming city but there are still traces of the provincial town.
 This is especially evident in the mode of transportation.
-While huge metros like Manila, Cebu and Davao rely on jeepneys, buses and taxis to take people from point A to B, Tagum City still employs tricycles.
+Huge metros Manila, Cebu, and Davao rely on jeepneys, buses and taxis to take people around.
+Tagum City still employs tricycles.
 These smaller vehicles make for easier travel between places within the city.
-They are considered a cheaper version of taxis since they can take you to pretty much anywhere unlike jeepneys which have definite routes.

 Points Of Interest

 Tagum City is largely agricultural, with lands irrigated by the Libuganon River and its many tributaries.
-Ecotourism is slowly (but surely) becoming a popular venture for the local government, promoting tours through their many rivers, forests and even their plantations.
-Tagum is located close to, if not at, the heart of the Davao Gulf so there are also opportunities for enjoying the sea.
+Ecotourism has become a popular venture for the local government.
+They are promoting tours through their many rivers, forests, and even their plantations.
+Tagum is located close to the heart of the Davao Gulf so there are also opportunities for enjoying the sea.